What We Believe

 We value authentic communities instead of people living in isolation.
 Compelled by the love of Christ, we value people from diverse nationalities, ethnicities, generations and backgrounds.
 We want to connect them to God and to one another by growing authentic communities all over the city and all through the week.

 We value innovation instead of preserving the status quo.
 While the message of the Gospel is timeless, communicating it to an ever changing culture must be continuously reinvented.

 We value beauty instead of mediocrity.
 The beauty of Christ and the glory of God propels us to pursue excellence in all we do.

 Service & Participation

-We value service & participation instead of spectating.
+We value service and participation instead of spectating.
 We desire for every person to be involved in worship and service, reflecting their various talents, gifts and unique personalities.

 The Gospel is the good news that God saves sinners, not based on anything they have done or could ever do, but solely based on the finished work of Jesus Christ on the Cross, where he suffered and died in our place for our sins.

-Jesus’ sinless life, sacrificial death, and bodily resurrection, won the victory over Satan, sin and death and purchased our forgiveness from sin and justification before God.
-Because of Christ’s death we can have life and because of his resurrection we have hope for eternal life.
+Jesus’ sinless life, sacrificial death and bodily resurrection, won the victory over Satan, sin and death, and purchased our forgiveness from sin and justification before God.
+Because of Christ’s death, we can have life; because of his resurrection, we have hope for eternal life.

 We believe salvation is by grace alone, through faith alone, in Jesus Christ alone.
 This truth has implications for all of life and must be central to our proclamation, our lives and everything we do at Cross & Crown Church.
 As has been rightly stated “This gospel is not proclaimed if Christ’s penal substitutionary death and bodily resurrection are not central to our message.”